xlassix/enye-coding-challenges/README.md

 # enye-coding-challenges
-a coding challenge strictly based on wed development with react
+a coding challenge strictly based on web development with react